RealOrangeOne/theorangeone.net-legacy/content/wall-of-sheep/LanSchool.md

 #### Phase 2

-Whilst writing this article, over 2 years after all this, I realised I could improve it considerable.
+While writing this, over 2 years after leaving, I realised I could improve it considerably.
 Writing some kind of wrapper program, to detect my username, and run LanSchool for users other than me, would be harder to work out there was a problem with the computer, as well as prevent it disabling LanSchool for every user.